rubab-malik/python_challenge-/README.md

 ## Overview of Budget_Data

-In this challenge, I am are tasked with creating a Python script for analyzing the financial records.
+In this challenge, I am tasked with creating a Python script for analyzing the financial records.
 I will give a set of financial data called budget_data.csv.
 The dataset is composed of two columns: Date and Profit/Losses.
 The following tasks are given to complete the challenge

 1. The total number of months included in the dataset
 2. The net total amount of "Profit/Losses" over the entire period